aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/greengrass/easysetup/README.md

                                 * If you run as a non-root user, the AWS IoT Greengrass Core software uses that user run components.
                                 * If you don't specify a group, the AWS IoT Greengrass Core software uses the primary group of the system user.
 --deploy-dev-tools, -d          (Optional) Specify true or false.
 If this argument is true, then the AWS IoT Greengrass Core software
-                                retrieves and deploys the Greengrass CLI and HTTP debug view components.
+                                retrieves and deploys the Greengrass CLI component.
 Specify true to set up this core device for local development.
 Specify false to set up this core device in a production environment.
                                 Defaults to false.
 --start, -s                     (Optional) Specify true or false.
 If this argument is true, then the AWS IoT Greengrass Core software runs